ISISComputingGroup/ibex_user_manual/doc/how_to/Create-and-Manage-Configurations.rst

 You can select multiple blocks to be added (or removed) from a group using the ``Shift`` and/or ``Ctrl`` keys on your keyboard.

 **Note:** Groups that have been inherited from component will be shown, but cannot be cannot be modified, in the Edit Configuration dialog (the blocks in an inherited group as shown as "greyed-out").
-To modify inherited groups you need to use the Edit Component dialog (see [[Create and Manage Components]]).
+To modify inherited groups you need to use the Edit Component dialog (see :doc:`Create-and-Manage-Components`).

+.. _manage_configs_add_ioc:

 Edit/Add IOC Dialog
 -------------------

 The Edit/Add IOC dialogue is opened from the IOC on the New/Edit Configurations/Components dialog.

+.. _manage_configs_ioc_macros:

 IOC Macros
 ~~~~~~~~~~